amaan-frontend/basic-portfolio-template/README.md

 CSS and Javascript has been coded already
 You just need to edit tge html file accoding to your role and choice Comments added in every file for detailed understanidng

+here's how you can deploy the project once youre done: deploy using github pages:https://www.youtube.com/watch?v=OltY8JIaP-4